Hamstring Lengthening Care

 Your orthopaedic doctor recommends that your child have surgery to lengthen the hamstring.
 This surgery releases tightness at the knee.

 Your child may come back from surgery with a knee immobilizer.
-This knee immobilizer goes from mid thigh to mid-calf.
-It will stay on about two to three days full-time then used only at night or with naps.
+This knee immobilizer goes from mid-thigh to mid-calf.
+It will stay on about two to three days full time; then it will be used only at night or with naps.

 Braces may be recommended after surgery.
 Your nurse will discuss where to take the child to have the brace made if it is not available at the office.